ven8462/AirBnB_clone/README.md

 # 0x00 AirBnB clone - The console

 In this directory you will find a implementation of a AirBnB clone.
-In this first step is implemented the Console.
-Commands for create, update, destroy, show and manage diferent classes and attributes for the items that the app will be offer and for the users.
+This first step involves the implementation of the Console.
+Commands included in the console for the management of the various objects are;
+- create - creates a new instance
+- show - prints the string representation of an instance
+- destroy - deletes an instance
+- all - prints all string representation of all instances
+- update - updates an instance

 ### The console ###
 * create your data model